dainiusjocas/lazy-elasticsearch-scroll/README.md

 ## Use Cases

-The purpose of the library is to have an interface the consume **all** the data from ES.
+The purpose of the library is to have an interface the consume **all** or some part the data from Elasticsearch.
 Why would you need to do that:

 - One-off data transfer between Elasticsearch clusters (e.g. production -> staging);
 - One-off query replay from Elasticsearch logs cluster with slow queries back to the production Elasticsearch cluster;